jinkilee/jinkilee.github.io/_posts/2020-01-31-paper_albert.md

 | Sentence-pair B   |  O  |  X  |
 | Sentence-pair C   |  O  |  X  |

-You can see the jupyter notebook result from [**here**](http://121.161.230.192:9999/notebooks/bert.ipynb) As you can see, BERT can do NSP(of course) but not SOP.
+You can see the jupyter notebook result from [**here**](https://github.com/jinkilee/jinkilee.github.io/blob/master/code/python/ai/albert/bert.ipynb)
+As you can see, BERT can do NSP(of course) but not SOP.

 Can ALBERT do NSP?
-For what I tested so far, SOP was not implemented in Pytorch's ALBERT and Tensorflow's ALBERT SOP could not do neighther NSP nor SOP.
+For what I tested so far, SOP was not implemented in Pytorch's ALBERT and Tensorflow's ALBERT could only do SOP but not NSP.
+You can see the jupyter notebook result from [**here**](https://github.com/jinkilee/jinkilee.github.io/blob/master/code/python/ai/albert/albert.ipynb)
 | Sentences         | NSP | SOP |
 | ----------------- |:---:|:---:|
 | Sentence-pair A   |  O  |  O  |